 Lunar New Year at Brooklyn Public Library

-Lunar New Year is on February 10, 2013.
-It is the time to say goodbye to the year of the Dragon and ring in the year of the Snake.
+Lunar New Year is on January 31, 2014.
+It is the time to say goodbye to the year of the Snake and ring in the year of the Horse.
 Lunar New Year is celebrated primarily by people of Chinese, Korean, Vietnamese, Tibetan and Mongolian heritage around the world.

-Art director Ethel Kessler combined the original artwork by Kam Mak, paper-cut design of a snake by Clarence Lee, and the Chinese character for "Snake" drawn in grass-style calligraphy by Lau Bun, resulting in the Snake Lunar New Year stamp.
-Read more at Beyond the Perf, the Postal Service's website for the back story on stamp subjects.
+Art director Ethel Kessler combined the original artwork by Kam Mak, paper-cut design of a horse by Clarence Lee, and the Chinese character for "Horse" drawn in grass-style calligraphy by Lau Bun, resulting in the Horse Lunar New Year stamp.
+Read more at the Postal Service's website on the back story about the stamp.

 Kam Mak is an illustrator who grew up in New York City's Chinatown and now lives in Brooklyn.
 He is one of the illustrators featured in Brooklyn Public Library's recent exhibition, Drawn in Brooklyn.
 He came to the Library and read from his book, My Chinatown and led a Stamp Making workshop.
 In the workshop, Kam gave a short lesson on designing a stamp and illustrated a stamp that best highlight and celebrate the uniqueness of his neighborhood and community.
 For him, the Lunar New Year is the most exciting holiday of his community.